 An uncoated version is available for UV imaging as well as a version with quartz prisms.

 This is the ADC I currently use and which I have used exclusively for almost all my planetary images since mid-2013.
 This exceptionally well engineered device is produced by Pierro Franquet (Pierro Astro) of France and sold in the UK by Astrograph.
 It uses better than 1/10 wave, 25mm diameter multicoated fused silica prisms, and has a 24mm clear aperture.
-The prisms used in my version have a 3.52° mechanical angle (typically 2.25mm at the thin end and 4.0mm thick at the thick end) giving a 2° light deviation angle, although the version now sold has stronger prisms, with a 2.5° deviation angle.
+The prisms used in my Mk.1 version have a 3.52° mechanical angle (typically 2.25mm at the thin end and 4.0mm thick at the thick end) giving a 2° light deviation angle, although the version now sold (Mk.3) has stronger prisms, with a 2.5° deviation angle.
 Although only the UV transmitting version is sold now, I did pick this more expensive option when I bought mine and this has been useful for imaging cloud detail in Venus using a Baader Venus filter.
-The transmission of the prisms is quoted as >92.5% in the range 300-700nm (see plot below) and its full bandwidth is 170nm-2500nm.
+The transmission of the prisms is quoted as >92.5% in the range 300-700nm (see plot under ZWO below) and its light transmission at 1000nm is 70%.

-The levers controlling the prisms are able to be locked in position by a simple twist.
-In addition, the lever slots overlap allowing you to move the prism levers together over a large range to compensate for rotation of the vertical direction with time (better than rotating the ADC body which could throw out the focus).
-This ADC has a separate scale ring which screws onto the top to provide markings at 15° intervals (10° on most recent version) to be able to record the lever positions and ensure they are equally displaced about the null position.
+In the Mk1 and Mk2 versions the levers controlling the prisms are able to be locked in position by a simple twist.
+In addition, the lever slots overlap allowing you to move the prism levers together over a large range to compensate for rotation of the hirizontal direction with time (better than rotating the ADC body which could throw out the focus).
+This ADC had a separate scale ring which screwed onto the top to provide markings at 15° or 10° intervals to be able to record the lever positions and ensure they are equally displaced about the null position.
 This scale ring can be seen fitted to my PA ADC under the section called ‘Setting the Prisms’.